-Manjaro Linux is based on the independently developed Arch operating system.
-Arch Linux is already known to be an exceptionally fast, powerful, and lightweight distribution.
-But Arch Linux is typically targeted to geeks who have some Linux background and command-line usage.
-This is where Manjaro comes in.
-It gives the user-friendly experience and gives access to all the AUR software repository.
+But Arch Linux is typically targeted to geeks who have some Linux background and exposure to command-line usage.
+This is where Manjaro Linux pitches in.
+It gives the user-friendly experience and access to all the AUR software repository.

 Here is how Manjaro GNOME flavor desktop looks like: